-How to personalize post-click experiences
+How to personalize post-click landing pages

 Every visitor is unique.
-So, create a unique post-click experience for every visitor that is relevant to their profile, answers their specific needs, and is personalized to their prior engagement with your brand.
+So, create a unique post-click landing page for every visitor that is relevant to their profile, answers their specific needs, and is personalized to their prior engagement with your brand.
 Creating audience segments allows you to divide a broad audience into smaller pools based on shared characteristics so you can create laser targeted campaigns that appeal to those characteristics.

 Create audience segments for granular ad campaigns